aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/terraform/README.md

 #### Deployment To All Accounts and Governed Regions<!-- omit in toc -->

-Inside the `aws_sra_examples/terraform/solutions` directory a python script `terraform_stack.py` that handles the deployment of all resources and configurations to all accounts and all specified governed regions.
+Inside the `aws_sra_examples/terraform/solutions` directory is a python script, `terraform_stack.py`, that handles the deployment of all resources and configurations to all accounts and all specified governed regions.

 1. Run terraform init using `terraform_stack.py` script
 ```bash